tderwedu/42cursus/04_netwhat/research.md

 ### **Data Link**
 Responsible of delivering traffic on a single network segment, LAN or subnet.
 If Ethernet protocol is used:
-1. If the 2 hosts are in the same subnet then delivery is achieved using M.A.C. addresses.
+1. If the 2 hosts are in the same subnet then delivery is achieved using MAC. addresses.
-2. If the 2 hosts are in different subnets routers are needed and the destination (dst) M.A.C. is the router.
-The router looks at the dst IP and set the M.A.C. addresse accordingly.
-The source (src) M.A.C. addresse becomes the one of the router.
+2. If the 2 hosts are in different subnets routers are needed and the destination (dst) MAC. is the router.
+The router looks at the dst IP and set the MAC. addresse accordingly.
+The source (src) MAC. addresse becomes the one of the router.
 ### **Physical**
 Encodes data into physical signals.